 - Feline arterial thromboembolism

-These are facilitated by an extensive range of specialist equipment – including colour and spectral Doppler Echocardiography, thoracic radiography, 3- and 6-lead digital ECG recording, 24/48 hour ambulatory ECG (Holter) monitoring, Implantable Loop Recorders, High Definition Oscillometry Blood Pressure Monitoring and Interventional Cardiology (including pacemakers, PDA occlusion, balloon valvuloplasty).
+These are facilitated by an extensive range of specialist equipment – including colour and spectral Doppler Echocardiography, digital thoracic radiography, 6- and 12-lead digital ECG recording, 24/48 hour ambulatory ECG (Holter) monitoring, Implantable Loop Recorders, High Definition Oscillometry Blood Pressure Monitoring and Interventional Cardiology (including pacemakers, PDA occlusion, balloon valvuloplasty).

-Our Cardiologist Heidi Ferasin works alongside the Internal Medicine, Diagnostic Imaging, Emergency and Critical Care (ECC) and General Surgery teams in cases requiring a multi-disciplinary approach.
+Our Cardiologists Luca Ferasin and Heidi Ferasin work alongside the Internal Medicine, Diagnostic Imaging, Emergency + Critical Care (ECC), Oncology, Surgery, and Neurology + Neurosurgery teams in cases requiring a multi-disciplinary approach.
 The ECC and Internal Medicine teams are fully trained to manage life-threatening cardiac emergencies which arise outside of Cardiology clinic hours.

 Our Cardiology Service is very happy to provide advice on all aspects of cardio-respiratory medicine, either over the telephone or via email.
 Please send emails to email@example.com.